perlang-org/perlang/README.md

 $ make
 ```

 You should now have a `perlang` executable.
 Run `make run` to run it.
-If you are brave, `make install` (currently Linux only) will put binaries in a path under `~/.perlang/bin` which you can put in your `$PATH` so you can easily use it from anywhere.
-[This commit](https://github.com/perlun/dotfiles/commit/c168c50afac0f8e7e099e3843e1228d8a3ae75d0) from my dotfiles repo can be used as inspiration for adding this folder to your `$PATH`.
+If you are brave, `make install` (currently Linux only) will put binaries in a path under `~/.perlang` which you can put in your `$PATH` so you can easily use it from anywhere. **Note**: this script uses the same folder (`~/.perlang/nightly/bin`) as the nightly build installer.
+Any previous version will be overwritten without prompting.
+This means that if you have previously installed a nightly build and added the folder to your `$PATH`, the version installed with `make install` will now be available in the `$PATH` instead of the previous nightly version.

 ## Documentation